mbedini/The-HCP-MMP1.0-atlas-in-FSL/README.md

 ```
 ### Using the atlas in FSL and FSLeyes

-In FSLeyes you can now either load the file, or click on Settings - Orto View 1 - Atlas panel (shortcut Ctrl+Alt+6) to open the atlas panel window, and tick the corresponding box ("HCP-MMP1") to explore your data.
+In FSLeyes you can now either load the file, or click on Settings - Orto View 1 - Atlas panel (shortcut Ctrl+Alt+6) to open the atlas panel window and tick the corresponding box ("HCP-MMP1") to explore your data.
 In a bash terminal, type the following commands to query a nifti mask or a single coordinate, and to retrieve the MMP1 label that corresponds to it:

 ```